 Treatment of Alzheimer’s Disease

-There is no cure currently and almost no cure for the disease of Alzheimer’s.
-However, certain medications may assist in slowing down the process or alleviate some symptoms and may delay the requirement for long-term treatment.
+There is no cure currently, and almost no cure for the disease of Alzheimer’s.
+However, certain medications may assist in slowing down the process or alleviate some symptoms, which may delay the need for long-term treatment.

 A kind of drug known as cholinesterase inhibitors is prescribed to those suffering from moderate Alzheimer’s disease.
 They reduce the breakdown of the neurotransmitter acetylcholine.